titonobre/fanweekend.pt/data/terms-and-conditions.md

 VERY IMPORTANT!

-The main form of communication between the organization and the participants will be the Fan Weekend forums at http://www.fanweekend.pt/forums/
+The main form of communication between the organization and the participants will be the Fan Weekend website at http://www.fanweekend.pt/

-Be sure to follow it since all important stuff will be announced there.
-You'll be asked later on in this form if you have an account and/or if you wish to create one.

-Additional information will be provided in the following relevant sections.

-All personal data will be exclusively used by the Paredes de Coura Fan Weekend organization.
+For all the details regarding our Privacy Policy at http://www.fanweekend.pt/privacy